rhysd/bytesize-icon-elements/README.md

 Custom Elements for Bytesize Icons
 ==================================

 This package provides icons from [bytesize-icons](https://github.com/danklammer/bytesize-icons) as a [CustomElement](https://developers.google.com/web/fundamentals/getting-started/primers/customelements).

-`bytesize-icons` is a lightweight, reasonable set of nice icons in the SVG format.
+The bytesize-icons package contains a lightweight, reasonable set of nice icons in the SVG format.

 ## Installation